DangerOnTheRanger/xonsh-apt-tabcomplete/README.md

 	python setup.py install

+You can also use pip, of course:

+    	pip install xonsh-apt-tabcomplete

 Note that in the specific case of Xonsh, make sure you use your Python 3 executable to run setup.py, since as of this writing that's all Xonsh supports.